 Who can have the vaccine?

 The Meningitis ACWY vaccine is currently offered to Year 9 students in school, alongside the 3-in-1 teenage booster vaccine.
 Consent forms will be sent out from school and parents are encouraged to discuss the vaccination with their child.
 It should be noted that due to the age of Year 9 students (13/14), they can self-consent to these vaccinations on the day if they wish.

 When is the vaccine given?

 The Meningitis ACWY program is currently delivered between February and April.
-From September 2019, consent forms will be sent out via an online system.
+From September 2019, consent forms for all programmes will be sent out via an online system.
 The information about this system will go out to schools and then be passed onto parents.
 We aim to provide vaccination dates when the consent forms go out however this is not always possible if schools wish to change their date.
 All dates can be found on the Immunisation Dates page.

 What happens if my child misses the vaccine?

 Should your child miss the vaccine on the day, either due to absence or refusal i.e. needle phobia, anxiety, we can invite them to a catch-up clinic.
 Providing there is a consent form for your child and a contact number, we will contact you to arrange a catch-up appointment.
 We aim to run catch-up clinics in all areas in the school holidays.
 If your child missed their Meningitis ACWY vaccine in Year 9, but they are still in school (Year 10 or 11), please contact us to book a clinic appointment.